projen/projen/docusaurus/docs/quick-starts/typescript/expressjs/index.md

 });
 ```

-_projen_'s TypeScript project comes with a `test` task already, so we just need to run `npx projen test`.
+projen's TypeScript project comes with a `test` task already, so we just need to run `npx projen test`.

 ```shell
  PASS  test/index.test.ts